-&lt;sup>8 As Balduzzi and Reuter (2014) document, Fidelity had the largest share of the market for TDFs at the beginning of our sample period, 1999.
+&lt;sup>8 Balduzzi and Reuter (2015) document that Fidelity had the largest share of the market for TDFs at the beginning of our sample period.
+Note that the Fidelity Freedom funds that we take as our benchmark have relatively high fees because they invest in a variety of Fidelity's actively managed funds.